Metropolis--Hastings with Scalable Subsampling: Theoretical results

-Before doing this, however, we tighten our general bounds further in the case of a regression model, improving over the obvious bound that arises from repeated application of the Cauchy-Schwarz inequality.
-The improvement helps in practice because in high-dimensions,``most'' vectors are almost perpendicular to each other so the inner product $\omega$ that we will define is often close to $0$.
+Before doing so, however, we tighten our general bounds further in the case of a regression model; \emph{i.e.}, in both \eqref{eqn.gen.rem.one} and \eqref{eqn.gen.rem.two}, we can improve over the obvious bound of $|x^\top u|~|x^\top v|\le \|x\|^2\|u\|\|v\|$.
+The improvement, which may be of interest in its own right, helps because in high-dimensions,``most'' vectors are almost orthogonal so the inner product $\omega$ that we will define is often close to $0$.
+Lemma \ref{lemma.dotprod} is proved in Appendix \ref{proof.lemma.dotprod}.

-\begin{lemma} Let $u,v,x\in\mathbb{R}^d$ and let $\omega:=u\cdot v/(\|u\| \|v\|)$, then for $k>0$, $|u\cdot x|^k|v\cdot x|\le D_k(\omega) \|u\|^k \|v\| \|x\|^{k+1}$, where
+\begin{lemma} Let $u,v,x\in\mathbb{R}^d$ and let $\omega:=u^\top v/(\|u\| \|v\|)$, then for $k>0$, $|x^\top u|^k|x^\top v|\le D_k(\omega) \|u\|^k \|v\| \|x\|^{k+1}$, where